OPTIONS is all about giving choices to young people in the programmes we run.

 HIV Awareness Programme

-The program covers information on HIV and its prevention as well as fighting stigma towards people living with HIV.
+The programme covers information on HIV and its prevention as well as fighting stigma towards people living with HIV.

-It empowers youth to become peer educators in their communities and has content divided into categories suitable to deliver to those 15 and under, 16 to 17 year olds and to those over 18.
+It empowers youth to become peer educators in their communities and has content divided into categories suitable to deliver to those 15 and under, 16-17 year olds and to those over 18.

-The content of the program also respects the diversity in cultures and religious beliefs of our members by providing content that is adaptable to ensure that everyone can be included.
+The content of the programme also respects the diversity in cultures and religious beliefs of our members by providing content that is adaptable to ensure that everyone can be included.